 But I do not have an artistic bone in my body, so I keep my cake decorating simple.
 Mostly spread it on, top with sprinkles.
 You know, the fancy stuff! 😉

 This time I decided to get super fancy and chop a few peanuts to sprinkle on top.
 That way it was just like a caramel apple!

 Luckily this cake tastes so good you don’t need a bunch of intricate decoration.
 As soon as the first person takes a bite and shuts their eyes as they let out a “mmmmmm,” everyone will be sold!

-I just let them cool for a while on the wire racks and then wrapped them in plastic wrap and froze them until the day of the party.
+Just let the baked cake layers cool for a while on the wire racks and then wrap them in plastic wrap and freeze them until the day of the party.

-Then all I had to do was whip up some frosting and spread it on.
+Then all you have to do is whip up the frosting and spread it on.
 In fact that is my favorite way to do cakes.
 It spreads out the work and I think helps the cake be extra moist and delicious!

 If you are a frosting fanatic like me, check out my Frosting 101.
 It goes through the different types of frosting and links to all sorts of delicious recipes!

 - 1 1/2 cups brown sugar

 - 2 1/4 cups applesauce